 When it comes to growing pumpkins in pots, mini and small pumpkins tend to do the best, and medium varieties can also thrive if you’ve got enough space.
 When it comes to large and giant pumpkins, these plants are just huge, and you’re usually better off growing them in the actual ground.

-There are several different varieties you can choose from, with these being just a few examples:
+There are several different varieties of pumpkins you can choose from, with these being just a few examples:

 Jack Be Little

 The Jack Be Little pumpkin has been around since the early 1900s and was initially developed by Jack Ziegler of Ohio.
 It’s a hardy crop that grows well indoors and outdoors and produces a small fruit that weighs about 8 ounces – it can comfortably fit in your hand.

 The vines of the bright orange Spookie pumpkin grow up to 5 feet long and produce fruits that weigh between 5 to 8 pounds.
 These pumpkins have an intense flavor and are great for carving.
 They’re also easy to grow in containers and will keep producing until frost hits.